Randy Dedini, who has twice been

-season as head coach of the Sacramento State women’s soccer
+coach of the Sacramento State women’s soccer team in 2014.

-team.
-Dedini, who took over the squad in 2007, has guided the
+Dedini, who took over the squad in 2007, has guided the Hornets to

-appeareances and two conference titles, both firsts in school
+and two conference titles, both firsts in school history.

-Dedini, who enters the 2013 season with a career record of 49-45-19 (19-15-10 Big Sky), has guided Sacramento State to winning conference records in four of his first six seasons, including a regular season title in 2007.
+Dedini, who ended the 2014 season with a career record of 65-64-21 (26-26-11 Big Sky), has guided Sacramento State to winning conference records in four of his first eight seasons, including a regular season Big Sky title in 2007.
 The Hornets also won the Big Sky Conference Tournament title in 2007 and again in 2010 to earn the league’s automatic bid to the NCAA Tournament.

 Dedini took home Big Sky Conference Coach of the Year honors in 2010 and capped off his fourth season at the helm of the Sacramento State program with his second conference championship.
 Dedini and the Hornets defeated No. 1 seed and host Northern Arizona, 1-0, in the tournament championship game to clinch their second league title in four seasons.